Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S.

-Possibly less concerning, some banks that indicated they share personal information under GLBA-defined categories simultaneously stated in their other privacy policies that they do not share information with third parties---most commonly in their CCPA-related sharing disclosures (see Table~\ref{tab:yes-no-4}).
+Some banks that indicated they share personal information under GLBA-defined categories simultaneously stated in their other privacy policies that they do not share information with third parties, most commonly in their CCPA-related sharing disclosures (see Table~\ref{tab:yes-no-4}).

-Among the 329 banks that disclosed affiliate sharing (16.4\% of 2002 banks with an analyzable GLBA notice), 120 banks (36.5\%) had at least one statement denying data-sharing in their other policies.
-72.5\% percent of the 329 banks (87) stated that they don't share personal information, with or without reference to CCPA definition of sharing in CCPA policies or California-specific sections, and thirty percent stated that they don't sell personal information in CCPA-related disclosures.
-About twenty percent disclosed allowing marketing or analytics third-party cookies.
+Among the 329 banks that disclosed affiliate sharing in their GLBA notice (16.4\% of 2,002 banks with an analyzable GLBA notice), 117 banks (35.6\%) had at least one statement denying data-sharing in their other policies.
+71.8\% these 117 banks stated that they do not share personal information, with or without reference to CCPA's definition of sharing in CCPA policies or California-specific sections, and 30.8\% of them stated that they don't sell personal information in CCPA-related disclosures.

 Regarding the GLBA's nonaffiliate sharing, similarly high percentages of banks disclosed at least one denying data-sharing statement in their other policies, though fewer banks in number did so.
-Among the 65 banks (3.2\% of 2002 banks with an analyzable GLBA notice) that stated a ``no'' to nonaffiliate sharing, 30.1\% of them (20 banks) disclosed a denial of data-sharing of some kind.
-Seventy percent of the 20 banks indicated that they don't share, and twenty percent don't sell, in CCPA-related disclosures.
-Thirty percent stated allowing third-party marketing or analytics cookies.
+Among the 65 banks (3.2\% of 2,002 banks with an analyzable GLBA notice) that stated a ``yes'' to nonaffiliate sharing, 30.1\% of them (21 banks) disclosed a denial of data-sharing of some kind.
+62\% of the 21 banks indicated that they do not share, and 19\% do not sell, in CCPA-related disclosures.

-Among banks that indicated a ``yes'' to GLBA's marketing or joint-marketing purposes, smaller percentages (about 20\% for each), though with larger counts, disclosed a denying data-sharing practice elsewhere.
-For both, more than half of the ones with inconsistency disclosed not sharing or selling in CCPA-related disclosures.
+Among banks that indicated a ``yes'' to GLBA's marketing or joint-marketing purposes, smaller percentages (about 20\% for each), though with larger counts, denied respective data-sharing elsewhere.
+For both, more than half of the ones with inconsistencies disclosed not sharing or selling in CCPA-related disclosures.

+In total, 337 banks that disclosed sharing under GLBA indicated in other policies that they do not share/sell in CCPA-related sections.
 This pattern of discrepancy between GLBA and CCPA-related disclosures may indicate that banks specifically restrict their third-party sharing practices for their Californian customers while sharing their other customers' data more freely.

-\subsubsection{Misleading ``We Don't Share'' Statements}
+\subsubsection{Misleading ``we don't share'' statements}